MarkPaxton/TestAssignment/README.md

 ## Step 3: Grant Power of Attorney to grantee

 * In swagger UI go to "power-of-attorney" POST
-* Post with GRANTER JWT, ACCONT NUMBER and grantee: "MsGrantee" in the Authroization type READ / WRITE (or NONE)
+* Post with GRANTER JWT, ACCONT NUMBER and grantTo: "MsGrantee" in the Authroization type READ / WRITE (or NONE)

 ## Step 4: Check Power of Attorney to grantee